 Walgreens to hike minimum age for store tobacco sales

-The drugstore chain said Tuesday that it will require customers to be at least 21 years old to purchase tobacco in any of its more than 9,500 stores nationwide.
-The policy starts Sept.
+Walgreens said Tuesday that it will require customers to be at least 21 years old to purchase tobacco in any of its more than 9,500 stores nationwide.
+That policy starts Sept.
 1.